UCL-COMP0016-2020-Team-11/UCL-COMP0016-2020-Team-11.github.io/phase2/senarios.md

+# Week October 31th 2020
-# Making Senarios and Personas
+After meeting with our clients, we came up Senarios and Personas about our project.

+## Senarios
 ### Dietitian – The person who edit the video.
 - My clinical background is as a Dietitian and I specialised in a field known as artificial feeding.
 This is where a patient receives nutrition via a feeding tube as they are unable to eat and drink due to an unsafe swallow.
 This can either be via a tube into their stomach (NG feeding is an example), or via a tube that delivers nutrients